-The District completed the current year with its funds reporting a combined fund balance of approximately \$26 million, an increase of approximately 56% over last year's ending fund balance.
-The increase in combined fund balance was the result of a net income from the business-type operations and an excess of revenues over expenditures in the governmental fund.
+The District completed the current year with its funds reporting a combined net position of approximately \$32.8 million, an increase of approximately 23% over last year's ending fund balance.
+The increase in combined net position was the result of net income from the business-type operations and an excess of revenues over expenditures in the governmental fund.